 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so how does that route through a 10-yard?
-That tonnage fits inside the weight limit on a single hooklift truck.
-Roofing dumpsters cap payloads to keep the haul within legal limits.
+The weight adds up fast: three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
+How does that translate to a 10-yard?
+A typical 25-square tear-off lands between three and five tons before underlayment is added, which is why the roofing dumpster’s lower side walls route the load inside the weight limit on one hooklift truck pickup.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition